Whilst we are all in lock down, our monthly free small business virtual networking meetings are your chance to meet

 Now most of us are working from home, or certainly working in some new way, let’s not forget the importance of learning something new whilst connecting with our local business community.
 We can all learn from each other, and offer support too.

 So get the kids sorted, and come along to our weekly webinars designed just for you.
 Packed full of helpful advice, plus a chance to speak if you want to, sharing ideas and experiences.

-We will start them at 10 am and I expect they will run for around an hour, and all you need is an internet connection.
+Every Tuesday, we will start them at 10 am and they will run for around an hour, and all you need is an internet connection.